2005–2006 Thai political crisis: Demonstrations before the April election

 On 5 March 2006, while Thaksin was campaigning for the April 2006 elections in the rural areas, tens of thousands of protesters in Bangkok, shouting "Thaksin Get Out" and "Restore Power to the King", demanded the resignation of the Prime Minister.
 The anti-Thaksin rally included the burning of an effigy of him in a mock funeral to cries of "Thaksin out!
 Thaksin out!"
 It was described as "the biggest anti-government demonstration in Thailand since 1992" in some news reports.

 The protest also included a satirical Chinese opera and performances of anti-Thaksin Lam tad singing.

 Starting 13 March 2006, anti-Thaksin protests moved to permanent tents and stands outside Government House at the Miskawan Intersection, leading to massive traffic jams in that area.
-By 5.30 pm, 18 March 2006, approximately 3,000 were protesting at Government House (source: Thai Rath, 19 March 2005).
+According to Thairath, by 5.30 pm on 18 March 2006, approximately 3,000 people were protesting at Government House.

 On 18 March 2006, Nuansri Rodkhrut, a representative of the Thai Red Cross, met protest-leader Chamlong Srimuang to inform him that protest tents were in space reserved for the 2006 Red Cross Fair.
 She was roundly booed by protesters.
 The Red Cross Fair is held annually at the Royal Plaza, Amphorn Gardens, Sri Ayuthaya Road, and the Miskawan Intersection from the end of March to early April.
 The fair is hosted by the Thai Red Cross Society and was to be attended by Princess Sirindhorn.

 Chamlong responded "The protest area does not belong to any individual.
 Our move from Sanam Luang to Government House to kick out PM Thaksin is our job.
 I have been to the Red Cross Fair since I was a kid, and I don't want to disrupt it.
 In fact, it is good that the protesters can visit the fair and raise its attendance.
 Few Fair attendees will visit the area used by the protesters."
 He suggested to Nuansri that the entrance booth of the Fair be moved 10 meters behind the main stage of the protests.
 Nuansri responded that she would seek further guidance from her superiors.
 On the same day, Traffic Police Commander Phanu Kerdlabphon warned that any disruption of Princess Sirindhorn's visit to the Fair would "surely lead to trouble".
 Chamlong was quoted as saying "If the officers consider it is against the law, then, come and arrest all 100,000 of us here".